Deconstructing

 candidate forward.
 Both factories of perception management of their

-respective constituencies work towards the
+respective constituencies work towards the same end from opposites

 In